Homelessness Collective Impact Committee

 Many people cycle in and out of homelessness, often due to substance use, mental illness, behavioural issues.
 The Integrated Care Hub provides spaces during the day, services, food, a consumption site.
 At night there is space for 45-50 people to drop in and stay warm or cool, depending on the weather.
 Addictions & Mental Health services, nursing services and Street Outreach visit this space; however there is limited ability for stabilization, secure and safe spaces for every individual, or a chance to eventually access shelter and/or housing.
 The Warming & Counselling Centre opened this winter, and provides meals, beds and housing and counselling supports.

-Goals of the Homelessness Collective Impact Committee (HCIC)
+Objectives of the Homelessness Collective Impact Committee (HCIC)

-• To support and provide resources to stabilize people who are in extremely vulnerable
+• To support and provide resources to stabilize people who are in extremely vulnerable circumstances, facilitating them along their path to being housed in a safe environment.

 • To monitor progress, develop and monitor evaluation framework